 On October 13, 2017 the Company entered into a sales agreement with Cowen and Company, LLC ("Cowen") with respect to an at-the-market ("ATM") offering program under which the Company may offer and sell, from time to time at its sole discretion, shares of its common stock, through Cowen as its sales agent.
 In an ATM offering, exchange-listed companies incrementally sell newly issued shares into the secondary trading market through a designated broker-dealer at prevailing market prices.
-During the three month period ended June 30, 2020, 1,778,982 shares of common stock were sold pursuant to the ATM, resulting in net proceeds of approximately \$3.9 million.
+During the three months ended June 30, 2021, no shares of common stock were sold pursuant to the ATM.
+During the six months ended June 30, 2021, 2,447,211 shares of common stock were sold pursuant to the ATM, resulting in net proceeds of approximately \$8.1 million.